What is DevOps?

 Do you see the hang-up with this way of thinking?
-I’m not saying not to take pride in technical accomplishment but obviously, this mindset cares more about technology than customers and this is what fuels uptime reports.
+I’m not saying to not take pride in technical accomplishment but obviously, this mindset cares more about technology than customers and this is what fuels uptime reports.

 Shifting the mindset to the customer side and feeling the pain customer’s deal with will have incredible results in improving uptime.
 Try it.

 Long before there were frustrated developers waiting days or weeks for VMs, there were frustrated developers waiting days or weeks for RAW metal servers.